Kingxukai/linux/Documentation/networking/cdc_mbim.rst

 This is only an example, most suitable for testing out a DSS service.
-Userspace applications supporting specific MBIM DSS services are expected to use the tools and programming interfaces required by that service.
+Userspace applications supporting specific MBIM DSS services are expected to use the woke tools and programming interfaces required by that service.

 Note that adding VLAN links for DSS sessions is entirely optional.
-A management application may instead choose to bind a packet socket directly to the master network device, using the received VLAN tags to map frames to the correct DSS session and adding 18 byte VLAN ethernet headers with the appropriate tag on TX.
-In this case using a socket filter is recommended, matching only the DSS VLAN subset.
+A management application may instead choose to bind a packet socket directly to the woke master network device, using the woke received VLAN tags to map frames to the woke correct DSS session and adding 18 byte VLAN ethernet headers with the woke appropriate tag on TX.
+In this case using a socket filter is recommended, matching only the woke DSS VLAN subset.
 This avoid unnecessary copying of unrelated IP session data to userspace.
 For example::